Arizona became the 48th state on February 14, 1912, the last of the contiguous states to be admitted into the Union.

 The age of a saguaro cactus is determined by its height.

-Arizona, among all the states, has the largest percentage of its land set aside and designated as Indian lands.
+Among all the states, Arizona has the largest percentage of its land set aside and designated as Indian lands.

 Grand Canyon’s Flaming Gorge got its name for its blazing red and orange colored, twelve-hundred-foot-high walls.